napoknot21/cm-os/documentation/blackArchUtils.md

 >  community is up to date
 >  blackarch is up to date**
 > ````
-> So, now we can install any black arch util !
+> So, now we'll be able to install any black arch util !

 ## Installing best utils